near/nearcore/tools/database/README.md

 ## Compact database

-Run manual compaction on the SST files.
+Run compaction on the SST files.
 After running this the performance of database will increase significantly.
 This is good use case when changing block_size and wishing to perfom test on how the RocksDB performance has changed.